Christopher Nolan heaps praise upon ‘best movie performance of 2025’

 However, the Fast & Furious star said he will not be leaving blockbuster productions behind for good, stating: “I want to be clear not to say that this is an abandonment of big, four-quadrant movies.
 I love making them, and there is tremendous value and importance in [them]… but there’s a time and a place for them.”

-Director Safdie had a supporting role in Nolan’s Best Picture-winning drama Oppenheimer, which also starred Johnson’s Smashing Machine co-star Emily Blunt.
+Director Safdie had a supporting role in Nolan’s Best Picture-winning drama Oppenheimer, which also featured Johnson’s Smashing Machine co-star Emily Blunt.

 “I heard a rumour that when you were supposed to be learning your lines on my set, you were actually canvassing people to be in your movie,” Nolan joked.